coatsy/coding-workshop/maze/maze4.md

 ![Use a left tilt to move left](./images/mb-controls6.png)

-Run the game and try moving left by tilting your mico:bit.
+Run the game and try moving left by tilting your micro:bit.

 Next, follow the same procedure as above for the other three directions.
 Note that you might have to experiment to work out which way tilting front and back moves the ball.